tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 Hopefully, you already know exactly where the content should be published, as this is something you planned for when writing the content.
 But in case not, make sure you don't just throw another article over the wall onto your developer portal without *integrating* the content into the larger context.

-Notice that I used *integrate* instead of *add* &mdash; the former implies more work to make the new content fit seamlessly into existing content, whereas the latter implies just tacking on new without looking closely at how it fits into the existing content.
+Notice that I used *integrate* instead of *add* &mdash; the former implies more work to make the new content fit seamlessly into existing content, whereas the latter implies just tacking on the new content without looking closely at how it fits into the existing content.

 Where is the most logical context to integrate the content?
 Make sure you're well-read enough in your content landscape to see the whole and understand the big picture of your docs.
 One mistake many writers and engineers make when contributing docs is to focus only on their contribution, without reading more broadly to understand if their contribution conflicts, repeats, or otherwise clashes with what's already published.